sptrakesh/http-router/README.md

 </details>

 The `route` method returns a `std::optional<Response>`.
-If no configured path matches, returns `std::nullopt`.
+If no configured path matches, returns `std::nullopt` (or the response from the not found handler if specified at construction time).
 Otherwise, returns the response from the callback function.

 ## Docker
 A docker image with the header files is available at [Docker hub](https://hub.docker.com/repository/docker/sptrakesh/http-router).